 While you might slurp your soup in the comfort of your own home, when you eat soup with others slurping is often considered to be annoying or distracting to those around you.
 Most people slurp to cool their soup as they eat, but there is a better (and less messy) way to go about it.

 Instead of slurping, the correct way to eat soup is to sip it from the side of your spoon like a drink.
 If you’re worried it’s too hot, a small sip should let you know if you need to wait for it to cool down before enjoying your dish.
 If you’re in a formal setting you should never blow on your soup or stir it to cool it.
-Proper soup protocol is to fill your spoon ¾ of the way and lightly hold it above the soup so it cools before you bring it to your mouth.
+Proper soup protocol is to lightly hold the spoonful of soup above your bowl so it cools before you bring it to your mouth.

-For us everyday folks, dipping bread into soup isn't a big deal.
-However, you may have noticed that it can be pretty messy and increase your chances of spilling or dripping soup on yourself.
+Yes, we see you dipping bread into soup.
+And a home, we’re right there with you.
+However, it admittedly can be messy and increase the chances of spilling or dripping soup on yourself.
 The correct way to eat soup at formal gatherings dictates that you should never dip your bread into your soup.
 Proper soup etiquette for bread is to sip your soup from your spoon, place your spoon on your plate, and then use the same hand you use for your spoon to pick up your bread and take a bite.